Bangalore

 Functions of the Chemicals Required

 Wetting agent: It accelerates the wettability of material in solution, thus helping the easy penetration of chemicals into the substrate.
-It reduces the surface tension of water to allow it to spread drops on a surface, increasing the spreading abilities of a liquid.
+It reduces the surface tension of water to allow it to spread as drops on a surface, increasing the spreading abilities of a liquid.

 Acetic acid: Its function is to control pH in the process.